workingDog/StixLoader/README.md

 Selecting *PostgreSQL* is not yet implemented.

-The experimental *ElasticSearch* is only implemented as a destination, see also *application.conf* file for *ElasticSearch* required settings.
+The experimental *ElasticSearch* is only implemented as a destination from a *File* source, see also *application.conf* file for *ElasticSearch* required settings.

 The selection of one data source or destination disables the opposite system.
 For example;